sage-code/maj/verbs.md

 **examples:**

-* jo mh lavu'ga = I'm wash myself
+* jo mh lavu = I'm wash myself
-* tu te miru'ga = you are looking at yourself
+* tu te miru = you are looking at yourself
-* su se joku'ga = he is playing
+* su se joku = he is playing

 ## Interrogative

 To ask someone if is doing something you can use "ke" interrogative preposition.

 * ke faru tu?  = what are you doing?
-* tu leru'ga?  = are you reading?
+* tu leru'ia?  = are you reading?

 **infinitive response**